nantunes/pentaho-viz-sandbox/docs/platform/visual/bundling.md

 With the artifact information you can add the dependency to your feature definition.
 Just build the Maven artifact URL in the form `mvn:GROUP_ID/ARTIFACT_ID/VERSION`.

-However, WebJars are just plain JAR files without the manifest headers needed to make it a OSGi bundle.
+However, WebJars are just plain JAR files without the manifest headers needed to make it an OSGi bundle.
 The Pentaho platform provides an Apache Karaf deployer that solves the problem: just prepend `pentaho-webjars:` to the artifact URL.